3 Major Reasons Why Your Remote Recruitment Agency Needs Monitoring

 Employee dissatisfaction is guaranteed if you monitor your agency without their consent.

-By being open and honest about your surveillance rules, you may avoid any negative feelings arising from your monitoring program and promote mutual trust and honesty between you and your agency.
+By being open and honest about your surveillance rules, you are more likely to avoid any negative feelings arising from the monitoring program and promote mutual trust and honesty between you and your agency.

 One such instance is that of an eCommerce software called Shift4Shop.
-They tell their employees how and why they’re watching their activities at work, what they can expect in the future, and what they can do to help them achieve their objectives.
+They are transparent with their employees about how and why the company is watching their activities at work, what they can expect in the future, and what they can do to help them achieve their objectives.

-This will be awkward, but you’ll need to sell your staff on the new workplace regulations to prevent a loss in team morale and show them that you’re on their side.
+Inform your staff on the new workplace regulations to prevent loss in team morale and show them that you’re on their side.
 You can use presentation software to make this task easier on your end.

 Work with a commercial security camera installer and other similar professionals to choose appropriate equipment for your needs.
-Then introduce the tools you wish to use and create a few options for your staff to vote on whether or not to use them.
+Then introduce the tools you wish to use and create a few options for your staff to vote on which ones to use.

 This makes it feel more like a collaborative, democratic decision rather than a top-down dictatorial decision.